-Coronaviruses are a large family of viruses that includes viruses that may cause a range of illnesses in humans, from the common cold to SARS.
-Viruses of this family also cause a number of animal diseases.
+Coronaviruses are a large family of viruses that cause a range of illnesses in humans, from the common cold to the Severe Acute Respiratory Syndrome (SARS).
+Viruses in this family also cause a number of animal diseases.

 Middle East respiratory syndrome coronavirus (MERS-CoV)

 This strain of coronavirus that causes MERS was first identified in 2012 in Saudi Arabia.
 Our understanding of the virus and the disease it causes is continuing to evolve.